 Medical laboratory technology is one of the most rapidly expanding health care fields.
 As a medical laboratory technician, you will play an increasingly important role in health care delivery.
 The MLT Program provides extensive training, including a clinical internship with supervised work experience.
 This qualifies graduates to run clinical tests required by physicians to make life-affecting decisions in patient care.

-According to the Oregon Employment Departments (OED), projected job growth in the health technologist and technician area, medical laboratory technicians have the third highest projected job growth over the 2008-2018 time period.
+According to the Oregon Employment Departments (OED), medical laboratory technicians are projected to grow faster than average and have nearly 550 openings between 2014 and 2024.
 The OED lists the current average salary for a Medical Laboratory Technician as $42,600 and as high as $61,000 with several years of experience.

-103 credit hours; includes 93 credit hours of required MLT program courses, 4 credit hours of writing and 6 credit hours of remaining general education courses.
+The MLT Program is 97 credit hours; 80 credits of which are MLT courses and the remainder are other program requirements and General Education requirements.
 Consult a program advisor for help in planning General Education courses.
-Students must meet college graduation requirements including General Education, math and English competencies.
+Students must meet college graduation requirements including General Education, Math and English competencies.

 MLT is in High Demand